The worship committee meets monthly to think, talk and pray about the worship that we offer as a community.

 The worship committee keeps track of the worship calendar, setting dates for special events and taking an active role in preparing worship for the significant liturgical seasons in the Christian year.

 It also maintains a strong awareness of our commitment to inclusiveness both through the way in which people are invited to participate in the leadership of ministry through the roster and on special occasions and in the language which we use.

-Members of the committee are our minister Ian Ferguson together with Kirsty Bennett, Helen Burnham, Saide Cameron, Peter Middleton, Natalie Sims, Amelia Ware.
+Members of the committee are our ministers Ian Ferguson and Cath James (CYYA) together with Helen Burnham, Saide Cameron, Jim Kilpatrick, Jenne Perlstein, Natalie Sims, Amelia Ware.

 Contact Ian (0438 547 842) or Saide (0407 096 743) for more information.

 - Continue to explore the livestream and in person experience.